 In business, unpredictability is part of the game.
 A sudden drop in revenue, unexpected equipment failure or global event that disrupts supply chains can hit hard and fast!
-That’s why an emergency savings account – for example, a First Internet Bank Business Money Market or Regular savings account – isn’t just a smart idea, it’s a critical component of a good long-term financial strategy.
+That’s why an emergency savings account – for example, a First Internet Bank Money Market or Regular Savings account – isn’t just a smart idea, it’s a critical component of a good long-term financial strategy.

 What is a business emergency savings account?